Flash-X/flash-x.io/pages/contribute.md

 passes.
 - Make sure your latest commit has been pushed.
 - Remove "DRAFT" from your pull request name.
-If no further problems are found, fhis will cause the PR to be merged.
-The test-suite is run at night if one of more PR have been merged into the **staged** branch.
+If no further problems are found, this will cause the PR to be merged.
+The test-suite is run at night if one of more PRs have been merged into the **staged** branch.
 - If the test-suite passes, a composite PR will be created from **staged** into **main**, and you won't have to do anything more.
 - If the test-suite fails, it is expected that you will resolve the